amiralimollaei/pixi-bot/README.md

   --audio-support, --no-audio-support
                         allows pixi to download and process audio files --environment-whitelist, --no-environment-whitelist
-                        whether or not the ids passed to --filter-environment-ids are whitelisted or blacklisted --environment-ids ENVIRONMENT_IDS [ENVIRONMENT_IDS ...]
+                        whether or not the ids passed to environment ids are whitelisted or blacklisted
+  --environment-ids ENVIRONMENT_IDS [ENVIRONMENT_IDS ...]
                         add the id of the environment that the bot is or is not allowed to respond in (space-separated).
 If not provided, the bot will respond everywhere.
   --database-names, -d DATABASE_NAMES [DATABASE_NAMES ...]
                         add the name of databases to use (space-separated).
 ```